SwiftTyper/BLENearbyExchange/README.md

 # BLENearbyExchange

-a simple proximity BLE exchange where each device sends and receives a data payload (originally inspired by Apple's tap to exchange contact info functionality)
+a simple proximity based BLE exchange where each device sends and receives a data payload (originally inspired by Apple's tap to exchange contact info functionality)

 ## Showcase